 The wines of the Nuits-Saint-Georges AOC

-Let’s now talk about what excites lovers of fine bottles: the wines of the Nuits-Saint-Georges AOC.
+Now let's talk about what excites lovers of fine bottles: the wines of the Nuits-Saint-Georges AOC.

 The reds of Nuits-Saint-Georges: the refined power of Pinot Noir

 And yet, what a reward in the end!
-The reds of Nuits-Saint-Georges are an excellent example and are often intense, powerful and have a deeply colored robe (for Burgundy).
-Moderately tannic, the cuvées age beautifully in the cellar and most gain in complexity over the years.
-On the palate, you’ll find aromas of red and black fruits, sometimes enhanced by notes of undergrowth or spices.
-Barrel aging is widely practiced here, also influencing the wine’s profile.
+The reds of Nuits-Saint-Georges are an excellent example and are often intense, powerful and display a deeply colored robe (for Burgundy).Moderately tannic, the cuvées evolve beautifully in the cellar and most gain in complexity over the years.
+On the palate, there are aromas of red and black fruits, sometimes enhanced by notes of undergrowth or spices.
+Barrel aging is very widely practiced here, also influencing the profile of the wines.

 The Premier Crus of the Nuits-Saint-Georges AOC

-Although Nuits-Saint-Georges is one of the most famous villages of the Côte de Nuits, it is interesting to note that it does not have a Grand Cru, unlike its neighbors Vosne-Romanée, Flagey-Échezeaux, or Morey-Saint-Denis.
+Although Nuits-Saint-Georges is one of the most famous villages of the Côte de Nuits, it is interesting to note that it does not have any Grand Cru, unlike its neighbors Vosne-Romanée, Flagey-Échezeaux, or Morey-Saint-Denis.

 - Les Cailles : Refined and of great finesse, this Premier Cru seduces with the delicate aromas and silky texture of its cuvées.

-What to eat with a wine from the Nuits-Saint-Georges AOC?
+What to eat with a wine from the Nuits-Saint-Georges AOC ?

 With a Nuits-Saint-Georges red